Zombieland: Double Tap - Road Trip Review

 Zombieland: Double Tap - Road Trip 4

-Taking place between the two movies, Zombieland: Double Tap - Road Trip, serves as a reminder that well-made movie tie-in titles are far and few between.
-This highly overpriced arcade-style twin-stick shooter features four-player local multiplayer support; however, the experience is only a tad longer than the newly released movie.
-Even the inclusion of a wave-based horde mode and Abigail Breslin reprising her role as Little Rock can't help the paper-thin narrative and barebones presentation.
+Zombieland: Double Tap - Road Trip, set between the two movies, serves as another reminder that well-made movie tie-in games are rare.
+This overpriced arcade-style twin-stick shooter features four-player local multiplayer, but the experience is shorter than the film itself.
+Even Abigail Breslin reprising her role as Little Rock can't salvage the thin narrative and bare-bones presentation.

 Simply Put